xdaichain/stake-token/distribution_script/README.md

 This script allows you to make distribution of DPOS token timely and automatically.

+The script assumes `dpos-token` contracts have already been deployed and initialized (all the steps listed in https://github.com/poanetwork/dpos-token/blob/master/README.md have been passed).

 ## Run

 Before running add `.env` file in root folder: